-While we handle all sorts of immigration cases, we tend to focus on matters involving individuals and small- to mid-sized businesses.
+While we handle all sorts of immigration cases, we tend to focus on matters involving individuals, institutions, and small- to mid-sized businesses.

 Our experience and interests also lead us to maintain an active criminal trial practice, as well as advising individuals and businesses on a variety of international matters.

 Our firm's name has become synonymous with immigration law in New Hampshire.